 4.13 Terrestrial bulletin board

 The terrestrial bulletin board (TBB) message defines the slot map for each physical channel (PC).
 The TBB content is defined in § 4.9.7, § 4.9.8 and § 4.9.9.
 A TBB message defines a list of PC.
-For VDE-TER each PC definition contains six TDMA Channels, each TDMA channel can contain one or more LCs.
+For VDE-TER each PC definition contains six TDMA Channels.
+Each TDMA channel can contain one or more LCs that repeat as multiple TDMA frames.
+See Figure 23.

 A LC definition starts by announcing the number of LC definitions per TDMA channel.
-Each TDMA Channel, in turn, gets its number of LCs defined by function and duration item pairs.
-The complete TDMA channel slotmap is built up by repeating each TDMA channel’s LC definition from the first Hexslot up to the end of a frame.
+Each TDMA Channel, in turn, gets its number of LCs defined by function, repeat and duration.
+The slotmap of each TDMA frame is identical as defined by Table 48.
 The LCs should be sized to ensure the repeating pattern aligns with a full frame.

 The relationship between LC and PL for ship to shore, shore to ship and ship to ship mappings are shown in § 4.14.